 No Muffin Left Behind

-The next No Muffin Left Behind sale is scheduled for Saturday, April 6th, 2019 beginning at 9 am and ending at 11 am.
+The next No Muffin Left Behind sale has yet to be scheduled but check back soon to see get the latest information.
 For more information visit our No Muffin Left Behind Facebook.

 Since 2004, we have offered the public our overstock, discontinued, and imperfect products for a low price and shared the proceeds with a local charity.
 In the fall of 2008, we took the show on the road as we moved the event to the larger, friendlier confines of the Akron Canton Regional Food Bank’s new facility.